editorconfig-checker/editorconfig-checker/README.md

         disables the indentation check -disable-insert-final-newline
-        disables the final newline check -disable-trim-trailing-whitespace
+        disables the final newline check -disable-max-line-length
+        disables only the max-line-length check -disable-trim-trailing-whitespace
         disables the trailing whitespace check -dry-run
         show which files would be checked
   -exclude string
         a regex which files should be excluded from checking - needs to be a valid regular expression.
-        Combine patterns with | (pipe): -exclude "vendor|testdata" -format
+Combine patterns with | (pipe): -exclude "vendor|testdata"
+  -f value
+        specify the output format: default, codeclimate, gcc, github-actions (default default) -format value
-        specifies the output format, see "Formats" below for more information -h    print the help
+        specify the output format: default, codeclimate, gcc, github-actions (default default) -h  print the help
   -help
         print the help
   -ignore-defaults